A family member may not know what is medically wrong. But they may know that the person in front of them is not the person they know.

 If someone is seriously unwell, deteriorating, unsafe or in immediate danger, seek urgent or emergency medical help.
 Do not use an article, tool or pack instead of urgent care.

 Some changes are obvious to everyone.
 Others are subtle at first.
-A person may still have normal observations, reassuring tests or a calm appearance, but their family can see that something is different.

-The strongest family concern usually includes three elements:
+The strongest concern has three parts.

 1. Baseline: what the person is usually like.